blhwong/unit_testing_examples/README.md

   - Super simple
   - Separation of components between files
 ### Cons
-  - Still requires monkey patching
+  - Still requires monkeypatching
+    - What if I mistyped or messed up the monkeypatch?
   - Dependency is pointing outwards
     - Difficult to manage as more dependencies are added
     - Difficult to manage if spec changes